Southern Brazil is still reeling from massive flooding as it faces risk from new storms

-Heavy rains and flooding in the southern state of Rio Grande do Sul since last week also have left 128 people missing, authorities said.
+Heavy rains and flooding in Rio Grande do Sul since last week also have left 130 people missing, authorities said.
 More than 230,000 have been displaced, and much of the region has been isolated by the floodwaters.

-More storms are expected in the state on Wednesday, with hail and wind gusts reaching up to 100 kilometers per hour (62 mph), according to the national meteorology institute's morning bulletin.
+Storms were expected in the state on Wednesday evening, with hail and wind gusts reaching up to 60 kilometers per hour (37 mph), according to the national meteorology institute’s afternoon bulletin.
+And the institute forecasts a cold front this weekend with additional rains, to be particularly intense in the state’s north and east.

+In Porto Alegre, about 300 people were sheltering at the local club Gremio Nautico Uniao, based in the upscale, little-harmed neighborhood of Moinhos de Vento.
+Dozens lay on mattresses as volunteers brought boxes filled with feijoada — a typical Brazilian bean-and-pork stew.

+Heitor da Silva was among them, having heeded authorities’ warnings.
+Still, he’s anxious about his future.

 Staffers of the state’s civil defense agency told The Associated Press they have been struggling to persuade residents of the city of Eldorado do Sul, one of the hardest hit by the floods, to leave their homes.
 It is located beside Porto Alegre, near the center of the state’s coastline.
 At least four people declined to evacuate.